Please use the contact form on this website to get in touch.

 Where can I get the sheet music?

-Guitar students will need the Hal Leonard Guitar Method Book 1, by Will Schmid and Greg Koch with CD or audio access included.
+Acoustic Guitar students will need the Hal Leonard Guitar Method Book 1, by Will Schmid and Greg Koch with audio access included.
 It is available at Kaos Music at 3052 Bloor Street W, Etobicoke, just west of Royal York.
 It is also available at Long & McQuade locations and online at Amazon.

 Do I need a music stand?